Hacktoberfest-ITER/Hackodex-ITER/README.md

 ### Info:

-- This Repo is for ITER College
+- This Repo is only for ITER College
 - It will help you in Hacktoberfest 2020
+- Learning about Open source contributions

 ### Instrutions:

 - First,go to [cses](https://cses.fi)
-- Create a new account first
+- Create a new account first & log in
 - Then, go to [CSES Problem Set](https://cses.fi/problemset/)
-- Choose any 5 questions of your choice and solve them
+- Choose any 5 questions of your choice and solve them (Unique questions/language would be appritiated)
 - To solve any particular question, click on it and then solve it first on your local IDE.
 - Then upload that file (like missing_number.c or missing_number.java,etc.) from your local system in the submit section of that particular question.
 - Once it successfully passes all the testcases, upload that particular file here in the following format: